shallomkanyori/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - **Task 1: memcpy.** Write a function that copies a memroy area.
 It should copy `n` bytes from memory area `src` to memory area `dest`, and return a pointer to `dest`.
 - **Task 2: strchr.** Write a function that locates a character in a string and returns a pointer to the first occurrence of that character, or `NULL` if the character is not found.
 - **Task 3: strspn.** Write a function that gets the length of a prefix substring.
 It should return the number of bytes in the initial segment of `s` which consists only of bytes from `accept`.
+- **Task 4: strpbrk.** Write a function that searches a string for any of a set of bytes and returns a pointer to the byte that matches one of the accepted bytes or `NULL` if no such byte is found.